alexl8819/interactive-card-details-form/README.md

 ### What I learned

 This is the first time using Svelte on a project.
 It felt a lot like Vue except the reactivity is implicit versus Vue requiring you to manually declare variables as reactive.
 The documentation was pretty straight forward and easy to figure out.
 I am genuinely impressed by the build size, it seems much faster and smaller than React and Vue.

+### Continued development

+This project is heavily focusing on accessibility as it seems to be a weak area of mine needing improvement.
+I made sure aria-labels were added to form controls and included a hidden heading while referencing the [web accessibility evaluation tool](https://wave.webaim.org/) to ensure no accessibility errors.

 ## Author